open-source-tabletop/respawn/respawn.md

 If you wish, you may include a number of pick-ups in your games.
 These are resources your character can collect that will improve their skills for the remainder of the round.
 There are 6 types of pickup, 3 have immediate effects while 3 provide a bonus that lasts a set amount of time.

-If you wish to include to pick-ups in your game you should place 1-3 pick-up points on your battlefield.
+If you wish to include pick-ups in your game you should place 1-3 pick-up points on your battlefield.
 These should just be simple markers telling you where your pick-up will spawn.
 When a pick-up is available at a pick-up point you will need to place a token or dice at the point to indicate what kind of pick-up it is.
 At the start of each round, for each pick-up point that does not have a character within 3 inches, roll a d6 to determine which pick-up has spawned and place it on the pick-up point.
 This will replace any existing pickups at that location.

 To collect a pick-up a character must simply move into contact with it during their activation.
 Remove the marker from the pick-up point and apply the effects to the character.